-Anyone who's had a child or babysat for one has been through the diaper experience.
-But some pet owners may find that, for a variety of reasons, their dog needs to wear a diaper.
-There are products made specifically for canines.
-Why, you might ask, would a dog ever need a diaper?
-There are several reasons:
+Anyone who’s had a child or babysat for one has been through the diaper experience.
+But some pet owners may find that, for a variety of reasons, their dog needs to wear a dog diaper or wrap product made specifically for canines.
+So, what are the reasons why a dog would need a diaper?

-A diaper will keep your house and furnishings cleaner and also prevent the constant licking that many female dogs are prone to while in heat.
-Dog diapers are not, however, a viable form of canine contraception; a male dog will easily find a way around the diaper.
+A diaper will keep your house and furnishings cleaner while your bitch is in heat, and also prevent the constant licking that she might engage in.
+Dog diapers are not, however, a viable form of canine contraception; a male dog will easily find a way around a female dog’s diaper.

 What Are Dog Diapers?